 What Does Virtual School Mean?

-So, what is the difference between homeschooling and virtual school?
+What is the difference between online school and regular school?

 Homeschooling or Virtual School Online?